-Originally from Bergenfield New Jersey, Harry was into movies at a young age turning his back yard into a film studio shooting dozens of super 8 action and horror films.
-By the age of 17 Harry had won the New Jersey Institute of Technology’s Film Award presented to him by legendary director Otto Preminger.
+Originally from Bergenfield New Jersey, Harry Basil was into movies at a young age.
+Turning his back yard into a film studio shooting dozens of super 8 action and horror films.
+By the age of 17 Harry had won the New Jersey Institute of Technology’s Film Award; presented to him by legendary director Otto Preminger.

-In 2001 he made his feature directing debut with, “The 4th Tenor”, a romantic opera comedy, starring Rodney Dangerfield and Robert Davi released by Warner Bros.
-He followed that in 2002 with, “Back by Midnight”, a prison comedy starring Randy Quaid, Kirstie Alley, Harland Williams, Dangerfield, and a whole cast of colorful comedians.
+In 2001 he made his feature directing debut with, “The 4th Tenor”; a romantic opera comedy, starring Rodney Dangerfield and Robert Davi released by Warner Bros.
+He followed that in 2002 with, “Back by Midnight”, a prison comedy starring Randy Quaid, Kirstie Alley, Harland Williams, Dangerfield; and a whole cast of colourful comedians.

 In 1988, after only several years in the business, then NBC chief Brandon Tartikoff signed Harry to a network development deal.
 Out of that came several TV pilots, one a spin off from the hit series “Family Ties”.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

 There are no reviews yet.
 Be the first one to write one.